openvinotoolkit/training_extensions/docs/source/tutorials/advanced/datumaro.rst

 <Guidelines for writing>

-It described how to construct a user dataset for each task.
-How to use datumaro together with OTX (concrete example).
+This tutorial illustrates how to build a user dataset for each task.
+The tutorial also demonstrates how to utilize datumaro in conjunction with OTX using a real-world example.